flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 - Executes load and store instructions.
 - Forwards instructions to another block for issuing.

 Notice that there are **only 256 KB available to store the program**.
-Considering SPU programs can be compiled using C/C++, it's not easy to predict how large the program will be.
-For this reason, it is recommended that the programmes assume there's only half the memory available (128 KB) [@cpu-hpc, p.
+Considering SPU programs can be compiled using C/C++, it's not easy to predict how large the binary will be.
+For this reason, it is recommended that developers assume there's only half the memory available (128 KB) [@cpu-hpc, p.
 4], which leaves enough window for the compiled code to take up as much space as it needs, although this comes at the cost of storage and efficiency.

 Finally, there's also a **SPU Channel and DMA Transport** (SSC) unit, which the Memory Flow controller uses to fill and/or fetch local memory, and a _puny_ **Fixed-Point Unit** that only does shuffling and vector rotation.